- This event has passed.

 These are just two of the questions answered in What Kids Are Reading, the world’s largest annual study of K–12 reading habits.
-In this edWebinar presented by Dr. Gene Kerns and Dr. Alistair Van Moere, you’ll discover the most actionable insights from this year’s report—along with clear steps for boosting engagement and growth in your district.
+In this edWebinar presented by Dr. Gene Kerns and Dr. Alistair Van Moere, discover the most actionable insights from this year’s report—along with clear steps for boosting engagement and growth in your district.

-You’ll also explore strategies for:
+Also explore strategies for:

 - Motivating students to read more challenging texts